jsucec03-arch/multi-agent-bias-mapping/README.md

 ## Overview

-This is a conceptual proposal for modeling cognitive bias using a multi-agent AI system.
+This is a conceptual research proposal for modeling cognitive bias using a multi-agent AI system.
 Instead of attempting to eliminate bias, the system explicitly models different biases as separate agents and analyzes their interpretations.

 ## Core Idea